Skip to Main Content

 What are metrics?

-Metrics, also known as research metrics or bibliometrics, is a measurement of scholarly research using quantitative methods such as citation counts, downloads, mentions, and more.
+Metrics, also known as traditional metrics or bibliometrics, are a measurement of scholarly research using quantitative methods, such as citation counts.
 Metrics are also used to demonstrate the impact of research publications at the journal, article, and author levels, which help faculty and researchers show the reach of their scholarship for tenure and promotion, job opportunities, and grant funding, among other things.

 How do I use metrics to demonstrate the impact of my scholarship?